pi-top/pi-top-Python-SDK/docs/key_concepts.rst

 .. image:: _static/miniscreen/pi-top_4_Front.jpg

-The Miniscreen of the pi-top [4] can be found on the front, comprised of an 128x64 pixel OLED screen and 4 programmable buttons.
+The miniscreen of the pi-top [4] can be found on the front, comprised of an 128x64 pixel OLED screen and 4 programmable buttons.

 The `pt-sys-oled` package, provided out-of-the-box with pi-topOS (and available for Raspberry Pi OS),